Software Management

 GNOME Software installed application list

-1. Click Remove at the prompt, and enter your password if asked:
+3. Click Remove at the prompt, and enter your password if prompted:

 GNOME Software installed application removal password prompt

-Software is usually updated automatically under normal circumstances, but you may wish to manually update your software.
+Software is updated automatically under normal circumstances but be optionally be updated manually.
 This section describes how to update software manually using GNOME Software.

 1. Start Software and click the reload button in upper left corner: